HuLu-TV1/libotutil/README.md

 # libotutil: a open source util library
 This project is under development.

-The build tool of this project is xmake, please reference the https://github.com/xmake-io/xmake.
+The build tool of this project is xmake, please refer the https://github.com/xmake-io/xmake.